X0RA/js-yarn/README.md

  - [ ] Jumps
  - [ ] Conditionals / Expressions / Vairables (store in cookie??)
 ## Usage
 This is pretty stripped down.
-This currently has support for initial dialogue, choices and a accompanying image or video file (in mp4 format).
+This currently has support for initial dialogue, choices and a accompanying image or video file (in mp4 format (webm didn't work on iphones?)).

 > Today Mittens and Yizzard are walking through the forest.
 They encounter a fork in the road, which way should they go?
 [[Right|1right_node]]